 Unit Title Outline of Coverage Building on the foundations from the KS1 unit, in this unit, we will explore the different strategies which help us to take care of ourselves regarding: cleanliness; sleep and exercise; diet; substances.
-The focus on consent and respect remains central to the unit and children are invited to consider It's My Body who their trusted adults are, for times when we need additional support.
+It's My Body The focus on consent and respect remains central to the unit and children are invited to consider who their trusted adults are, for times when we need additional support.
 In this unit, we will explore ways we can take more responsibility for our own safety as we grow up.
 We will discuss decisions we can make to help protect ourselves and strategies for dealing with peer pressure.
 We will consider everyday hazards, risks and dangers and how to manage these.
-We will consider safety around: rail: water; road: · substances.
+We will consider safety around: • rail; • water; • road; \sim • substances.
 Safety First Children will also discuss basic first aid and how to respond in an emergency situation.
-Building on the KS1 unit on this topic, we will learn about different parts of the male and female bodies and the part they play in the reproductive process.
+Growing Up Building on the KS1 unit on this topic, we will learn about different parts of the male and female bodies and the part they play in the reproductive process.
 We will explore how we change physically and emotionally as we grow and consider relationships and families.
-Growing Up This unit builds on the foundations of positive thinking covered in the KS1 unit and further develops children's strategies to: · understand our feelings; cope with and manage difficult emotions; learn how to support feelings of calm; develop a growth mindset; · practise mindfulness; Think Positive take responsibility for our decisions.
+This unit builds on the foundations of positive thinking covered in the KS1 unit and further develops children's strategies to: • understand our feelings; • cope with and manage difficult emotions; • learn how to support feelings of calm; • develop a growth mindset; • practise mindfulness: Think Positive practise mindfulness; take responsibility for our decisions.